 The District also follows all rules set forth by state and federal government such as the Federal Educational Rights and Privacy Act (FERPA) and the Health Insurance Portability and Accountability Act (HIPAA).
 For more information regarding these laws, please refer to the following links:

 Where is student data held and where does it go?

 The primary repository of student data is our Student Information System, PowerSchool.
 PowerSchool maintains student demographics, household contact information, enrollments, attendance, grades, schedules, transcripts, discipline, bus, lockers, health, IEP, and LEP information.
 The District does not retain Social Security Numbers within any system.

 In addition to the PowerSchool system, the District also maintains multiple supporting systems that assist in running daily operations.
 Based on need, some student data is routinely transferred between these applications through a variety of secure and encrypted system integration processes.

 Physical access to the data centers and the servers that house this data are limited to a small group of network and application administrators in the IT Department.
 These data centers are also secured with fire protection and power backup capabilities.
 We also take routine backups of key systems and data which are securely stored and protected.

-With the evolution of cloud based solutions, the District also subscribes to some externally hosted applications which are integrated with our student information system through encrypted data communications.
-Below is a list of various outside agencies that the District provides data to and/or receives data from.
-Data transferred includes basic student information such as names and schedules so student can log into applications and access curricular materials configured by the District.
+With the evolution of cloud-based solutions, the District also subscribes to some externally hosted applications which are integrated with our student information system through encrypted data communications.
+Data transferred includes basic student information such as names, district provided e-mail address and schedules so students can log into applications and access curricular materials configured by the District.

 Additionally, the District provides testing agencies such as SAT, PARCC, NWEA, etc. with basic student identification as part of the testing and scoring process.
 The District reports all required data to the Illinois State Board of Education (ISBE) and other government agencies.